Lyndonville, Vermont: Geography

 According to the United States Census Bureau, the village has a total area of 1.9 sqkm, of which 1.8 sqkm is land and 0.1 sqkm, or 3.66%, is water, consisting of the Passumpsic River, which flows along the western edge of the village.

 Lyndonville is located 8 mi north of St. Johnsbury and 35 mi south of Newport, Vermont.
 U.S. Route 5 passes through the center of the village, and Interstate 91 bypasses it to the west, with access via Exit 23.

 Government

 In 2007, voters at first decided to merge with the town of Lyndon by dissolving the village government, but a re-vote rescinded this decision.

-Police and fire coverage are provided by the Lyndonville Fire Department and Lyndonville Police Department that has three full-time officers as well as supplemental coverage from the Vermont State Police.
+Police and fire coverage are provided by the Lyndonville Fire Department and Lyndonville Police Department that has four full-time officers as well as supplemental coverage from the Vermont State Police.

 Lyndonville is the muster point for the 5th Battalion of the Vermont State Guard.